 The combination of overworked staff and aging assets has resulted in the organization being overwhelmed, chronic fatigue for key positions in the agency, lack of resources for training and supervision, and leadership priorities that emphasize meeting capital project demands above passenger operations, preventive maintenance, and even safety.

-I could easily imagine the FTA’s interviews: MBTA leaders explaining to the FTA investigators the same transformative vision for the subways that they have explained to me.
+I could easily imagine myself in a back seat in the FTA’s interviews — watching MBTA leaders explain to the FTA investigators the same transformative vision for the subways that they have explained to me.
 But the recent safety events and the findings of the FTA deliver a sobering message to MBTA leaders: You are trying to do more than you and your organization can handle.

-I credit management for pivoting hard in the face of that dilemma and admitting that the organization needs some relief: Even as I wait for the train or stand in a crowded train, I am glad that they cut service frequency.
+I credit management for pivoting hard in the face of that dilemma and admitting that the organization needs some relief: Even as I wait for a train or stand in a crowded train, I am glad that they cut Red Line service frequency.
 And I fully support their tough decision on the Orange Line and will support further necessary shutdowns.

 We can fault management, perhaps, for not recognizing sooner that the organization was overextended.
-The MBTA now has a staffing study in progress, but it appears likely that to achieve safe operations and to successfully implement its capital projects, the MBTA needs to expand its workforce.
-Had that conclusion been reached five years ago, we might be in a different place.
-Transit agencies across the country are experiencing similar challenges and it is not easy to hire transit professionals.
-But hindsight is 20-20 and I can’t claim to have seen the problem myself.
+The MBTA now has a staffing study in progress.
+It appears likely that study will confirm that to achieve safe operations and to successfully implement its capital projects, the MBTA needs to expand its workforce.
+Had that finding been reached five or ten years ago, we might be in a different place.
+But hindsight is 20-20 and I can’t claim to have foreseen the problem myself.
+Transit agencies across the country are experiencing similar challenges; it is not easy to hire transit professionals.

-As a legislator, I will do the following over the months to come:
+As one legislator, I will do the following over the months to come:

-- I will support management decisions to cut or suspend service as necessary to achieve safety goals.
-As the chair of the MBTA board said in a recent legislative hearing: “Safety first” means safety first; that does mean sacrificing other goals to achieve safety.
+- I will support management decisions to cut or suspend service as necessary to achieve immediate and longer-term safety goals.
+As the chair of the MBTA board said in a recent legislative hearing, the “Safety first” principle has to mean safety first.
+I agree.
+Management should ruthlessly sacrifice service as necessary to achieve safety.

 - If the MBTA concludes that it needs an infusion of operating funds to achieve greater organizational depth, I will support that.
 The legislature has not at any time in recent memory refused an MBTA request for additional funds.